 VanderWolf Images / Shutterstock

-True to form, Jacko was unfazed by the sandbags and machine guns outside the hotel.
-He wanted to see everything in the few short days he was in town — which is how they found themselves in the most dangerous part of Belfast.
+Jacko was unfazed by the sandbags and machine guns outside the hotel.
+He wanted to see everything in the few short days he was in town — which is how we found ourselves in the most dangerous part of Belfast.
 He was oblivious to the constant, watching eyes, the lace curtains pushed aside in windows up high, the kids scuttling away as they approached.

 “Well now son, hold on right there, let me ask you a question before there’s any pouring done, are you Catholic or are you Protestant?”

 “Neither mate, I’m a bloody Australian.
 And this skinny prick here is a Kiwi.
 Two beers, okay?”

 The men at the bar laughed their heads off at that.
 And many rounds later, when it got dark, they got the the two of us back to the hotel safe and sound, Seamus on one side of Jacko and Liam on the other, three brothers now, weaving their way down the Falls Road, shouting at the English soldiers, all cares cast aside half-a-dozen pints ago: